-EMU graduate and seminary student services fee

-(Harrisonburg campus, 9+ SH)45

-Student activities fee (Harrisonburg campus)

-1-8 credit hours (charge per credit hour)3

-9+ credit hours (charge per semester)30

-Credit for Study (per credit hour)90

-Graduation fee (one-year certificate)25

-Graduation fee

-Lancaster technology fee50

-(Published charge rates may be adjusted for changes in

-economic conditions and cost factors.)
+EMU graduate and seminary student services fee (Harrisonburg campus, 9+ SH).....
+Student activities fee (Harrisonburg campus) 1-8 credit hours (charge per credit hour) .....
+9+ credit hours (charge per semester).....
+Credit for Study (per credit hour) .....
+Graduation fee (one-year certificate).....
+Graduation fee .....
+Lancaster technology fee.....
+(Published charge rates may be adjusted for changes in economic conditions and cost factors.)

-EMU Graduate and Seminary Student Services fee
+EMU Graduate and Seminary Student Services

 A Graduate and Seminary Student Services Fee of \$45 per semester will be charged to graduate/seminary students registered for nine or more credits in the fall and/or spring semester.
-Payment of the fee ensures that Health Services, Counseling Services, Career Services, use of the Fitness Center, and other student services and activities can be accessed in case they are desired or needed.
-Students registered for 6-8 credits hours in the fall and/or spring semester can opt to pay the \$45 fee to have access to these services.
+Payment of the fee ensures that Health Services, Counseling Services, Career Services, use of the Fitness Center, and other student services and activities can be accessed in case they are desired of needed.
+Students registered for 6-8 credits hours in the fall and/or spring semester can opt to pay the \$45 fee have access to these services.